Christian monasticism before 451: Later developments

-Palestine, at the end of the fourth century, began to supersede Egypt as the centre of monasticism, and in Palestine the laura and the cenobium were in perfect harmony.
-That of St. Gerasimus, with its cenobium already referred to, may be taken as a typical example.
-St. Basil's authority was equal to St. Anthony's among the leaders of Palestinian monasticism; yet they took it as a matter of course that life in the laura was the most perfect, though under ordinary circumstances it should not be entered upon before an apprenticeship had been served in a cenobium.
+Palestine, at the end of the fourth century, began to supersede Egypt as the centre of monasticism.
 The dweller in the laura was under an archimandrite or abbot.

-By the time of Chalcedon, it was agreed that monasteries were not to be erected without the leave of the bishop; monks were to receive due honour, but were not to mix themselves up with the affairs of Church or State.
+By the time of Chalcedon, it was agreed that monasteries were not to be erected without the leave of the bishop; monks were to receive due honour, but were not to involve themselves with the affairs of Church or State.
 They were to be subject to the bishop, etc. (can.iv).
 Clerics and monks were not to serve in war or embrace a secular life (can.vii).
 Monasteries were not to be secularized (can.xxiv).

-Solitary spots, according to Basil, should be chosen as sites for monasteries.
+Basil states that solitary spots should be chosen as sites for monasteries.
 Nevertheless, they soon found their way into cities.
 According to one scholar, at least fifteen monasteries were founded at Constantinople in the time of Constantine the Great; but others affirm that the three most ancient ones only dated back to the time of Theodosius (375-95).
 In 518 there were at least fifty-four monasteries in Constantinople.
 Their names and those of their rulers are given in a petition addressed by the monks of Constantinople to Pope Hormisdas in 518.